Franklin, Ohio

-Franklin is a city in Warren County, Ohio, United States.
+Franklin is a city in Warren County, Ohio, United States, along the Great Miami River.
 The population was 11,690 at the 2020 census.

-The Great Miami River flows through Franklin.
-Ohio State Routes 73, 123 and 741 pass through Franklin, while Interstate 75 passes on the east side of the city.
+The city lies about 15 mi southwest of Dayton and 33.5 mi northeast of Cincinnati.
+Ohio State Routes 73, 123 and 741 pass through Franklin, while Interstate 75 is routed to the east side of the city.

 History

 Franklin was founded by General William C. Schenck, in 1796.
 The settlement was named for Benjamin Franklin.
 Franklin was incorporated in 1814, and became a city in 1951.
 One of the first four post offices in Warren County was established in Franklin in 1805.
 The first postmaster was John N.C.
 Schenck, brother of General Schenck.
 The Franklin Post Office still stands (in a different location), and is one of four sites in Franklin listed on the National Register of Historic Places, along with the Mackinaw Historic District.

 Construction of the Miami and Erie Canal occurred between 1825 and 1845.
 The canal followed the Great Miami River through Franklin, and the boat traffic led to new commerce.
 The town soon had a pork slaughterhouse, barrel making factory, sawmill, and whiskey distillery.
 Franklin's first mayor, Dr. Absalom Death, was elected at a tavern meeting in 1837.
 Dr. Death went on to be director of a medical college in Cincinnati.
 In its history, two doctors in Franklin have been named "Dr. Death".

 By the 1850s, the Franklin area was noted for breeding racehorses.
 One chestnut-colored mare, Nightingale, sired by Mambrino and Wood's Hambletonian, set a 3-mile harness racing record of 6:55½ in 1893.
 A railroad was completed with a depot in Franklin in 1872.
 The town continued to prosper, and by 1890, five paper mills were located in Franklin.
 The town's economy suffered a setback in 1896, when Franklin's only bank crashed.
 A longtime and trusted teller had embezzled vast amounts of money, affecting the fortunes of many individuals and businesses.